RedisLabs/redislabs-docs/content/rv/api/concepts/provisioning-lifecycle.md

 During this phase, the request is received, evaluated, planned and executed.

-Assuming all steps of this phase complete succssfully, TODO DDC

-### Phase #2: Provisioning the request's resources
+When received, the response to the request includes a "`taskId`" that can be used to track the progress of the request's processing.

-## Asynchrounous operations using Tasks
+#### Tracking requests using Tasks

 When requesting a an asyncronous operation (such as "create", "update" and "delete" operations) the response includes a "`taskId`" - a unique identifier that tracks the progress of the requested operation and reports its status.